BioinformaticsSTU/OmicsARules/README.md

 # OmicsARules
-a R package for integration of multi-omics datasets via association rules mining
+A R package for integration of multi-omics datasets via association rules mining.

 ## Introduction
-OmicsARules is a tool for the analysis of multi-omics high-throughput data based on the use of association rules.
+OmicsARules is a tool for the analysis of multi-omics high-throughput data based on the use of association rules mining.
 OmicsARules supports to identify recurrent and associated patterns, and provides a new dimension for exploring single or multiple omics data across sequencing platforms or across samples.
-Besides, a new rule-interestingness measure Lamda3 was embeded, it can be used to evaluate the association rules and identify biologically significant patterns.
+Besides, a new rule-interestingness measure Lamda3 is embeded in OmicsARules, it can be used to evaluate the association rules and identify biologically significant patterns.
 Association rule mining and visualizing were implemented in R environment using package arules and ggplot2.

 ## Installation